 Comparative information has been reclassified where necessary to conform to current year presentation.
-Comparative information shows Croí Laighean Credit Union Limited only and does not include Leixlip & District Credit Union Limited, as the transfer of engagements did not occur until April 2018.
+Comparative information in respect of 2018 shows Croí Laighean Credit Union Limited for the full year together with Leixlip & District Credit Union Limited from 5 April 2018 onwards, the date of transfer to Croí Laighean Credit Union Limited.